-5. In re Lithium-Ion Batteries Antitrust Litigation, MDL No. 2420 (N.D.
+- 5. In re Lithium-Ion Batteries Antitrust Litigation, MDL No. 2420 (N.D.
 Cal.).
 Lieff Cabraser serves as Interim Co-Lead Indirect Purchaser Counsel representing consumers in a class action filed against LG, GS Yuasa, NEC, Sony, Sanyo, Panasonic, Hitachi, LG Chem, Samsung, Toshiba, and Sanyo for allegedly conspiring from 2002 to 2011 to fix and raise the prices of lithium-ion rechargeable batteries.
 The defendants are the world's leading manufacturers of lithium-ion rechargeable batteries, which provide power for a wide variety of consumer electronic products.
 As a result of the defendants' alleged anticompetitive and unlawful conduct, consumers across the U.S. paid artificially inflated prices for lithium-ion rechargeable batteries.
 In late 2014, the Court denied in large part defendants' motion to dismiss.
-Indirect Purchasers have settled with Hitachi, LG Chem, NEC Corp., and Sony for a combined total of \$64.45 million.
-Indirect Purchasers have moved for class certification, which is currently pending before the court.

-6. In re Restasis Antitrust Litigation, MDL No. 2819 (pending).
+Indirect Purchasers have settled with all defendants for a combined total of over \$113 million. - 6.
+In re Restasis Antitrust Litigation, MDL No. 2819 (pending).
 Lieff Cabraser serves as interim co-lead counsel for indirect purchasers (i.e., consumers) of Restasis, a blockbuster drug used to treat dry-eye disease, in a case alleging a broad-based and ongoing anticompetitive scheme by pharmaceutical giant Allergan, Inc. ("Allergan").
 The alleged scheme's goal was and is to maintain Allergan's monopoly.
 Lieff Cabraser, together with co-counsel, filed the first two class actions on behalf of indirect purchasers.

-The complaints allege that Allergan (1) fraudulently procured patents it knew were invalid, (2) caused those invalid patents to be listed in the FDA's "Orange Book" as being applicable to Restasis, (3) used the improper Orange Book listings as grounds for filing baseless patent-infringement litigation, (4) abused the FDA's "citizen petition" process, and (5) used a "sham" transfer of the invalid patents to the Saint Regis Mohawk Tribe to obtain tribal sovereign immunity and protect the patents from challenge.
+The complaints allege that Allergan (1) fraudulently procured patents it knew were invalid, (2) caused those invalid patents to be listed in the FDA's "Orange Book" as being applicable to Restasis, (3) used the improper Orange Book listings as grounds for filing baseless patent-infringement litigation, (4) abused the FDA's "citizen petition" process, and (5) used a "sham" transfer of the invalid patents to the Saint Regis

+Mohawk Tribe to obtain tribal sovereign immunity and protect the patents from challenge.
 This alleged scheme of government petitioning delayed competition from generic equivalents to Restasis that would have been just as safe and cheaper for consumers.